Six things we learned from Elon Musk interview

 4. He's against banning TikTok

-Musk says he doesn't use the most downloaded app in the US but he is against any moves to close it down.
+Mr Musk says he doesn't use the most downloaded app in the US but he is against any moves to close it down.

 The US is considering a ban due to security concerns over TikTok's Chinese ownership.
 Some other countries have banned it from the phones of government employees.